samsonos/php_config/readme.md

 * All entity configuration class names must end with ```Config```

 Your entity configuration class namespace should meet next logic:
-* Every class has to have any name space defined(by default your project name)
+* Every class has to have any namespace defined(by default your project name)
 * Global entity configuration classes(located at [base configuration folder](#configuration-scheme)), should have name space defined in previous list item.
 * Other environments entity configuration classes (located at [other inner folders](#creating-configuration-environment)),